dmslabsbr/hoymiles/README.md

 <img src="https://github.com/dmslabsbr/hoymiles/raw/master/img/logo.png" alt="" width="200" />

+## Important Info

+Addon is in maintenance mode.
+This is FOSS (Free Open Source Software) and based on reverse engineering so it could not work always as expected.
+What is more due to techical dept present implementation loose possibility to add new features.
+This mean that it **required rewriting from scratch**.
+Without support from community it **is not predicted soon**.

 # HoyMiles Solar Data Gateway Add-on
 Application to read Hoymiles Gateway Solar Data using unofficial API